CatchNip/mcp-selenium-grid/README.md

 ### 📖 Usage

 The MCP Selenium Grid provides a Web API for creating and managing browser instances.
 The server runs on `localhost:8000` and exposes MCP endpoints at `/mcp` (Http Transport) and `/sse` (Server Sent Events).
-> Note: All requests to the server root `http://localhost:8000` will be redirected to either `/mcp` or `/sse` endpoints, depending on the request.
+> Note: All requests to the server root `http://localhost:8000` will be redirected to either `/mcp` or `/sse` endpoints, depending on the request, but you can choose to use directly `/mcp` (Http Transport) or `/sse` (Server Sent Events) endpoints.

+### Known Issues & Limitations

+- When you use [STDIO transport](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#stdio) with the `--stdio` flag, the MCP Servers do not shut down the same way they do in the terminal.
+To clean up resources and remove containers or pods, run:

+    ```bash
+    uv run mcp-selenium-grid clean
+    ```

+    ```bash
+    uv run mcp-selenium-grid clean -d kubernetes
+    ```

 ### MCP Client Configuration